Anshuu7781/Student-Score-Predictor/README.md

 1. **🏠 Home**: Overview and quick statistics
 2. **🔮 Predict Score**: Interactive prediction interface
 3. **📈 Data Analytics**: Visualizations and insights
-4. **ℹ️ About**: Project information and details

 ## 🤝 Contributing

 Feel free to fork this project and submit pull requests for improvements!

-## 📄 License

-This project is created for educational purposes.

 ## 👨‍💻 Author